 - 6 months after surgery: most physical activity can be resumed at this point, even if it is strenuous.
 Be sure to consult with a physiotherapist or doctor before attempting the strenuous activity.

 - 12-18 months after surgery: the area operated on should be fully healed after 18 months.

 Some factors that may impact the recovery timeline include age, obesity, diabetes, and smoking status.
 These factors can slow down the recovery process, but staying dedicated and consistent with physical therapy can improve the odds of a full recovery.

 Recovery can be difficult, as it is physically and mentally challenging.
 Regenerative medicine may offer hope for a less painful and faster recovery.
 In some cases, regenerative medicine can prevent the need for surgery altogether.

 The Role of Regenerative Medicine in Spinal Surgery

-Some patients experience some pain at the injection site, but this typically goes away in a matter of days.
-These therapies are used to not only relieve pain, but also to help the body heal more quickly.
+Some patients experience pain at the injection site, but this typically goes away in a matter of days.
+These therapies are used not only to relieve pain but also to help the body heal more quickly.
 There is a relatively low risk as it is using the patient’s own cells.
-Relieving pain can make it easier to complete physiotherapy.
+Relieving pain with regenerative medicine can also make it easier to complete physiotherapy.